KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

   - Safari already [blocks third party cookies by default](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/)
 - Google Chrome is [soon phasing out third party cookies](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html)
 - Firefox just announced [Total Cookie Protection](https://blog.mozilla.org/en/products/firefox/firefox-rolls-out-total-cookie-protection-by-default-to-all-users-worldwide/) by default to prevent any cross-page tracking
 - Some ISPs [used to inject their own tracking/ad code into all websites](https://www.infoworld.com/article/2925839/code-injection-new-low-isps.html), however they could only do it for unencrypted pages.
 With the [rise of HTTPs by default](https://transparencyreport.google.com/https/overview), this isn't an option any more.
-However, the approach the Instagram & Facebook app uses here works for any website, no matter if it's encrypted or not.
+The approach the Instagram & Facebook app uses here works for any website, no matter if it's encrypted or not.

 Meta is purposely working around the App Tracking Transparency permission system, which was designed to prevent this exact type of data collection.
 After its introduction, Meta announced: